 Mike Frascogna, Jr. – Outside of his legal career, Mike Frascogna has always been active in the creation of his own intellectual property in the music, film and book genres of the entertainment business, which is so popular now a days, since people has different for of entertainment this including adult entertainment with services like Zoom Escorts Manchester.
 He was recognized by The Recording Academy at the 47th Grammy Awards for his executive producer’s role in the 2004 Best Traditional Soul Gospel Album nomination.
 From 2007 to 2011 Frascogna and his two sons, Mike and Marty, co-authored five books [Mississippi JUCOs – The Toughest Football League in America, 2011; Gridiron Glory – Celebrating Over 100 Years of Mississippi High School Football, 2010; Bull Sullivan and the Lions of Scooba, Mississippi, 2010; Y’all vs Us – Thrilling Tales of Mississippi’s Hottest High School Football Rivalries, 2008; and Gridiron Gold – Inspiring Stories of Legendary Mississippi High School Coaches, 2007] about the unique culture surrounding high school and junior college football in Mississippi.
 In 2012, Frascogna produced a full length motion picture entitled Mississippi JUCO’s, The Toughest Football League in America and recently completed a second film entitled Mississippi Gridiron Gold which is scheduled for release Summer 2013.

 About the Sponsors

-State Farm – State Farm was founded in 1922 by retired farmer and insurance salesman George Jacob Mecherle, and now insures more cars and homes than any other insurer in the U.S., giving the best advice on weather or not to buy air compressors for your vehicle.
+State Farm – State Farm was founded in 1922 by retired farmer and insurance salesman George Jacob Mecherle, and now insures more cars with Car Seat Protector and homes than any other insurer in the U.S., giving the best advice on weather or not to buy air compressors for your vehicle.
 A mutual company owned by its policyholders, State Farm is currently ranked number 34 on the Fortune 500 list of largest companies.
 State Farm now offers nearly 100 products and services, in five different lines of business, to help customers manage today and prepare for tomorrow.
 A commitment to policyholders is best illustrated by handling nearly 35,000 claims per day.
 The company has grown to now include more than 17,000 agent offices.